Subchapter G. REQUIREMENTS FOR MONITORING

 § 211.171.
 General provisions for monitoring.

-(a) If the scaled distance of a blast is 90 or numerically less at the closest building not owned or leased by the blasting activity permittee or its customer, ground vibration and airblast monitoring shall be conducted.
+(a) If the square root scaled distance of a blast is 90 or numerically less at the closest building not owned or leased by the blasting activity permittee or its customer, ground vibration and airblast monitoring shall be conducted.
 The Department may require the permittee to conduct ground vibration and airblast monitoring at other buildings or structures even if the scaled distance is greater than 90.

-(c) If monitoring is required, a ground vibration and airblast record of each blast shall be made part of the blast report.
+(b) If monitoring is required, a ground vibration and airblast record of each blast shall be made part of the blast report.

 § 211.172.
 Monitoring instruments.